KingKevin28/KingKevin28/README.md

 - 👋 Hi, I’m @KingKevin28
-- 👀 I’m interested in cats
+- 👀 I’m interested in nothing
-- 🌱 I’m currently learning cats
+- 🌱 I’m currently learning nothing
-- 💞️ I’m looking to collaborate on cats
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me cats
+- 📫 How to reach me
-- 😄 Pronouns: ...
+- 😄 Pronouns:
-- ⚡ Fun fact: The stanley cup is the STARS!!!!
+- ⚡ Fun fact:

 <!---
 KingKevin28/KingKevin28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.